Alejandra-savagebriz/Term-Project-1/Report.md

 ### Data schema
-<p align="justify">The following diagram explains the way in which the eight datasets are related:
+The following diagram explains the way in which the eight datasets are related:
       ![image](https://github.com/Alejandra-savagebriz/TP1/assets/88064979/5f26a4f0-dad7-4495-9ecb-2098fcad7b9c)